aorcsik/php-deployer/README.md

 You have to create a deploy script which assembles the deploy artifact.
 This will be a tarball archive (`.tar.gz`) which should only contain the files and folders you want to publish.
 You can add the environment specific configuration files here (or later, see Extra files).
-A basic deploy script (for *nix system) should look something like this:
+A basic deploy script (on a Unix-like system) should look something like this:

 ```sh
 #!/bin/sh